hzoo/greenroom/README.md

-# Dynamic AI Conversation Control System
+# Greenroom: Dynamic AI Conversation Control System

 A system for real-time control and visualization of AI conversations.